makeworld-the-better-one/fmrl/spec.md

 Clients MUST NOT include usernames more than once, such as `?user=bob&user=alice&user=bob`.
 Servers MAY deduplicate usernames to avoid setting duplicate keys in the returned JSON.
 Servers MAY also generate the JSON normally, including duplicate entries.

 All non-duplicated usernames the client requested MUST appear in the returned JSON.
+They MAY appear out-of-order as compared to the order in the URL query.

 If the client makes the request with an `If-Modified-Since` header, the server MUST only return `data` for users that have been updated since the time in that header.
 Users whose status was updated previous to that time MUST have the `username` field, `"code": 304`, and nothing else.
 The `msg` field MUST NOT appear in the instance of `code` 304.